AdobeDocs/audience-manager-learn.en/help/intro-to-audience-manager/understanding-basic-terms-and-concepts-in-audience-manager.md

 title: Understanding Basic Terms and Concepts in Audience Manager
 description: Learn basic terms and concepts to get started in Adobe Audience Manager – including signals, traits, segments, and more, with this support video.
 landing-page-description: Learn basic terms and concepts to get started in Adobe Audience Manager – including signals, traits, segments, and more, with this support video.
+short-description: Learn basic terms and concepts to get started in Adobe Audience Manager – including signals, traits, segments, and more, with this support video.
 feature: Overview
 topics:
 activity: understand